 - General Response Protocol (PDF)

 Students in Grades K-2 will be able to celebrate their birthday in the classroom.
 This brief celebration (10-15 minutes) may include parent supplied treats according to the policy of the classroom teacher.
 Please ensure enough for every student in the classroom.
-All students Grade K-5 are invited to stop by the principals office for a birthday goody.
+Older siblings in Grades 3-5 may not join in, as it disrupts the learning process.
+All students, Grades K-5, are invited to stop by the principal’s office for a birthday goody.